Aubette (building)

-L'Aubette is a historic building on Place Kléber in Strasbourg, France.
+L'Aubette is a historic building on the Place Kléber in Strasbourg, France.
 It was built by Jacques-François Blondel in 1765–1772 on the site of a medieval monastery, but was burnt out in 1870.
 In 1926, three avant-garde artists, Theo van Doesburg, Sophie Taeuber-Arp and Jean Arp, were commissioned to create a new interior.
 The building is a historic monument and is open to the public.

 History before 1920

 L'Aubette originated from a monastic complex in the thirteenth century.
 Most of the construction collapsed in the sixteenth century and the remaining parts were used for military purposes.
-In the eighteenth century, in order to underline and reflect the contemporary French style, the architect Jacques-François Blondel was commissioned to re-build the remnants on Place Kléber, creating a new building, known first as Obet and then as L'Aubette.
+In the eighteenth century, in order to underline and reflect the contemporary French style, the architect Jacques-François Blondel was commissioned to re-build the remnants on the Place Kléber, creating a new building, known first as Obet and then as L'Aubette.
 This building continued to serve as a military garrison.

 In the mid-nineteenth century, the building began to be used for education and entertainment.
 However, in 1870, it was destroyed by a fire.
 Only Blondel's façade survived.
 The ruin was largely ignored until the 1920s.